firecow/swarm-app/README.md

 # What?
-Cowswarm deploys services to docker swarm in a controlled manner.
+Swarm-App deploys services to docker swarm in a controlled manner.

 # Why?